-Google Chrome has a huge user base all over the world.
+Google Chrome has a huge user base worldwide.
 We use Chrome because of its fast performance, great extension support, and user-friendly interface.
-Although we are talking about its benefits, it also has some problems, and one of the main problems is downloading files.
+Although we are talking about its benefits, it also has some drawbacks, one of the main problems being downloading files.

 Best Ways to Fix Google Chrome Not Downloading Files on PC